Bruisyard

 Bruisyard is a village in the valley of the River Alde in the county of Suffolk, England.
 The village had a population of around 175 at the 2011 census.

 Bruisyard's name appears in the Domesday Book of 1086 as Buresiart.
-The name is believed to be derived from the Anglo-Saxon term, gebūres geard, meaning "peasant's yard or enclosure".
+The name is believed to be derived from the Anglo-Saxon term, gebūres geard, meaning "peasant's yard or enclosure" and is pronounced 'Br-ews-yard'.

 Abbey and Hall

 The Manor House of Rokes Hall was converted in 1364 into an nunnery of the Poor Clares, founded by Lionel, Duke of Clarence.
 Bruisyard Abbey was seized in 1539 by the crown at the Dissolution of the Monasteries under Henry VIII.
 An Elizabethan manor house, Bruisyard Hall, was built on the site, incorporating some of the older buildings.

 St Peter's church

 The village church is a Grade I listed building and dates to at least Saxon times.
 The church is an example of a round-tower church, rare in England as a whole, but most common in East Anglia.
 Pevsner dates the windows in the nave and south chapel to the early 16th century.
 During renovation work undertaken in 2017, medieval wall paintings were uncovered and have now been preserved.